libmanuk/OhmsImport/README.md

 Example line: background.php.path = "/usr/local/bin/php"

+**For more information, please view <a href="https://github.com/libmanuk/OHMSPluginSuiteUserGuide">OHMS Plugin Suite Manual</a>.

 # Attribution

 This script is based on the CsvImport plugin which is mantained and was originally developed by the Roy Rosenzweig Center for History and New Media.
 Original code can be found at https://github.com/omeka/plugin-CsvImport